Daniel Bennett Smith

 Daniel Bennett Smith (born March 6, 1956) is an American diplomat who served as the director of the Foreign Service Institute and acting United States Secretary of State at the presidential transition of Joe Biden.
 He has held the rank of career ambassador since September 2018.
 He previously served as Assistant Secretary of State for Intelligence and Research at the United States Department of State, assuming that post on February 14, 2014.
 He is considered a veteran diplomat by the U.S. diplomatic community.

 Early life and education

 Smith obtained a Bachelor of Arts degree in history from the University of Colorado Boulder, followed by a Master of Arts and PhD from Stanford University.
-His dissertation is tiitled "Toward Internationalism: New Deal Foreign Economic Policy, 1933–39", and was completed in 1983.
+His dissertation is titled "Toward Internationalism: New Deal Foreign Economic Policy, 1933–39", and was completed in 1983.

 Career

 Under President Barack Obama, Smith served as the United States Ambassador to Greece from 2010 to 2013.

 In 2018, Smith was selected to serve as the Director of the Foreign Service Institute.

 In 2021, President Joe Biden selected Smith to serve as the acting secretary of state until his nominee for the position, Antony Blinken, was confirmed by the United States Senate.
 Antony Blinken was confirmed on January 26, 2021.
-On May 3, 2021, he was appointed as US envoy to India.
+On May 3, 2021, Smith was appointed as US envoy to India.